rowan-smith/ProxyChat/README.md

 toggle-enable-message: "&aYou have toggled &2on &a%chat-name%"
 toggle-disable-message: "&aYou have toggled &4off &a%chat-name%"

-# This is what is shown when is ignore messages from a chat.
+# This is what is shown when is ignored messages from a chat.
 ignore-enable-message: "&cYou have ignored %chat-name%!"
 ignore-disable-message: "&aYou have un-ignored %chat-name%!"